Eyjolfurak/eyjolfurak.github.io/_posts/2025-05-05-noise-complaints-nyc.md

 Or [open the map in a new tab](/assets/nyc_heatmap_map.html).

 The following graph shows a 50.000 random points in new york city to display where the noise complaints are happening.
 With this interactive map you can further investigate your neighborhood all the way to your street.
+This gives you an indication on how often a certain street for example might be complaining about noice.
+This gives you a chance to look for a place with the fewest points on the map which is likely to be a calmer street.
+Note that since this is only 5000 random points you cant completelly trust this but it should give a good indication.

 <iframe src="/assets/nyc_noise_map.html" width="100%" height="600" frameborder="0"></iframe>
 <p style="text-align: center;"><strong>Fig. 3:</strong> Interactive map showing 5,000 sampled noise complaints across NYC.</p>